 a.
 Possession or use of any instrument or device, other than those defined in 18 U.S.C.
+921 or \sim

-921 or ~ 571.010, RSMo, which is customarily used for attack or defense against another person; any instrument or device used to inflict physical injury to another person.
-This policy includes pocket knives.
+571.010, RSMo, which is customarily used for attack or defense against another person; any instrument or device used to inflict physical injury to another person.